JAMSScheduler/Submit-Job-From-JAMS-SDK/README.md

-Repository for submitting JAMS jobs from a C# application using the JAMS .NET SDK.
+**Sample C# application that demonstrates how to submit a JAMS job with a parameter using the JAMS .NET SDK**

 In order to use the SDK the JAMSShr.dll library must be imported into your project references.